nss-day-cohort-30/trestlebridge-farms-nirvana-llamas/README.md

     1. Natural Field (65 sunflower, 30 wildflower)
     2. Plowed Field (60 sesame, 20 sunflower)
     ```
 2. Only show facilities that are able to store the number of animals/plants.
-For example, the user chooses to buy Wildflower seeds, and enters 80 as the quantity, instead of showing all possible options
+For example, the user chooses to buy Wildflower seeds and one of the fields is already at capacity.
     ```sh
-    1. Plowed Field (40 plants)
+    1. Plowed Field (5 rows of plants)
-    2. Plowed Field (210 plants)  <-- not a valid choice
+    2. Plowed Field (13 rows of plants)  <-- not a valid choice
     3. Natural Field (0 plants)
     ```

-    Only show valid options.
+     Instead of showing all possible options, only show valid options.

     ```sh
-    1. Plowed Field (40 plants)
+    1. Plowed Field (5 rows of plants)
-    3. Natural Field (0 plants)
+    3. Natural Field (0 rows of plants)
     ```

 ### Processing Animals and Plants